Sri Lanka – Our Experience and Tips

 It’s so close to India geographically and yet so far from it in all other regards.
 It’s really tourist friendly and intuitive and unlike India does not feel crowded at all.
 So far the Sri Lanka we’ve seen has been peaceful, leisurely paced in streets, shops and beaches and in general chill A.F.
 A lot of men only wear colourful towels (I am sure there is a name for it – I am yet to find it out) wrapped around lower part of their bodies.
 And that’s it.
 Because why not.
 I mean, who wouldn’t in a country where money has colourful butterflies, parrots and owls drawn on it.
 My stressed out friends, give me a shout and I’ll send ya’ll some rupees.

-The first place we chose to stay at is pretty cool as it has sea view, however somebody is building a hotel right in front of our house.
+The first place we chose to stay at in Mirissa is pretty cool as it has sea view, however somebody is building a hotel right in front of our house.
 I am sure the owners are really pissed off.
 Of course, in a very chilled out Sri Lankan way.
-Our guesthouse is a bit too far from the town and the main beach (30min walk) so we will be moving to be closer to the local market where we get fresh fruits as well as the main beach and restaurants.
+Our guesthouse is a bit too far from the town and the main beach (30min walk) though so we will be moving to be closer to the local market where we get fresh fruits as well as the main beach and restaurants.
+The best option seems to be The Little Pink House.
+For £6/8$ a night at the time of our journey and with breakfast included a small house for ourselves seemed like a good deal.

 There is another town nearby called Weligama which, apparently, has as good or arguably even better surf spots so we will be checking it out in the next couple of days.
 There are a couple of dive shops too which is exciting.
 I am told turtles, napoleon fish, some types of ray and moray eels can be seen on every dive here so Sri Lanka might be the place where I take my first dive of this trip.
 I am super keen to try my new dive computer too. #SUNTO.
 We might even end up moving there if we decide to do more diving.